telliott99/MyMath/diff-applications/max_likelihood.rst

     p = \frac{k}{n}

-As we might have thought, the best guess for :math:`p` is the observed number of successes in that many trials, :math:`k/n`.
+As we might have guessed, the maximum likelihood estimate of :math:`p` is simply the ratio of the observed number of successes to the number of trials:  :math:`k/n`.